osrf/osrf_pycommon/docs/index.rst

 Building the Documentation
 --------------------------

-Inorder to build the docs you will need to first install `Sphinx <http://sphinx-doc.org/>`_.
+In order to build the docs you will need to first install `Sphinx <http://sphinx-doc.org/>`_.

 You can build the documentation by invoking the Sphinx provided make target in the ``docs`` folder: